Parking Rate Increase

 Commuter Services is committed to keeping expenses low for the UH community.
 The department constantly seeks new ways to minimize its costs while maximizing its efficiency, including eliminating all non-essential contract services and printing expenses.

-Commuter Services addresses parking challenges by encouraging the use of alternative transportation (such as TheBus, biking, BIKI bike share, carpooling, and walking) through its website, social media accounts, and campus events.
-In addition, Commuter Services connects with city and state programs that support bike lane utilization and bus route optimization.
+Commuter Services addresses parking challenges by encouraging the use of alternative transportation such as TheBus, biking, BIKI bike share, carpooling, and walking; through its website, social media accounts, and campus events.
+In addition, Commuter Services connects with city and state programs that support bike lanes and bus route optimization.

 According to a joint 2018 survey conducted by parking consultant firms SP+ and Kimley-Horn, there are $60 million in repairs needed for the lower campus structures and $5 million needed for surface lots.
 The parking fee will help to sustain the maintenance and repair of the parking structure and lots, providing a safe and healthy environment for our university community and its visitors.

 The increases will pay for a $35 million bond that will address the most pressing needs first.
-After that six-year period, Commuter Services will evaluate the parking needs to determine the next steps.
+After that six-year period, Commuter Services will evaluate the maintenance and repair needs.

 The bond will pay for the following upgrades: